 Assignments for the Benefit of Creditors (ABCs): an Exit Option for Troubled Companies

+Also known as “ABCs”, Assignments for the Benefit of Creditors is a solution for troubled companies and a key part of G2’s fiduciary services along with bankruptcy advisory and out-of-court wind-down management.
 As inflation and increasing interest rates blunt business activity, more and more distressed companies will be evaluating their options.
 If pursuit of lifeline capital or a trade sale exit doesn’t materialize for a company facing creditor uproar and a finite cash runway, winding down may be the unpleasant but necessary next step.
-Privately held companies in this difficult position should weigh the merits of various paths forward with guidance from trusted advisors.
+Privately held companies in this difficult position should weigh the merits of various paths forward with guidance from trusted advisors

 When a company approaches insolvency (inability to pay debts as they come due) the board must act with caution since creditors replace shareholders as the primary beneficiaries of any residual value of the business.
 Directors of an insolvent corporation are exposed to claims from creditors that the directors’ actions harmed enterprise value and thus failed to protect creditors’ interests.
 If future prospects are limited and ongoing operations would deepen financial troubles, an ABC can be a graceful way to exit and should be considered.

 Who benefits in an ABC?

 - The creditors – since an experienced Assignee is officially working to maximize their recovery.
 The Assignee can take the assets to market immediately upon ABC launch (as opposed to the three-to-six-week delay in a Chapter 7 bankruptcy), and engage company personnel to assist, thus preserving asset value and institutional knowledge.